I breathe in.

 I am a terrifying sight.
 My rugged and scaled skin glimmers in the new light.
 Each scale is a jaded knife imbued with blood fixed onto my skin.
 I feel them now, each scale stabbing against my touch.
 I touch my face with my clawed hands.
 Sharp fangs signals death to all who face me.
 Two small holes create a nose between my fangs and my narrow eyes.
 I have a killer’s face.
 The long claws on my fingers get caught between the scales.
 I look at my body.
 The light shatters against my shining armor and spreads onto the walls.
 I stand in the beams and watch myself illuminate the room.
 The reflections wander across the walls as I move.
 Green and red on dusk.

 This is not insanity.
 This is hell.
 And I am the warrior guarding it.
 I am the monstrous serpent at the bottom of the pit.

 Gabriel, warrior of the snake.
 The words make sense now.
 I am the snake.
-I am the dragon.
-I am the blood-jaded wingless dragon.
+I am the wingless dragon dressed in blood and jade

 Follow the light.

 The chorus of heaven lingers behind each whispered word.
 Every note reaches me with its beauty.
 My body remembers a flowing dance, and I wish I was among the dancers unaware of who they are.
 Up in the top globe, the light turns brighter as the whisper fades back into the shadows, and with it, the song and the memories of a dance leave me.